bkstephen/Auditing_tool_ELECTRONJS_PROPJECT/README.md

-# Auditing_tool_ELECTRONJS_PROPJECT
-An auditing tool with a checklist made using ElectronJS
+# Auditing tool made using ELECTRON JS

+It is designed to provide a checklist for auditing Australian trust fund.

+The completed checklist is exported and saved in an excel file ready to provide documentation for the audit process.